Normal Subgroups of Profinite Groups of Non-negative Deficiency: Profinite groups of positive deficiency

-If the $p$-Sylow subgroup of $N$ is not cyclic, then we can find an open subgroup $J$ of $G$ such that $\ochi_1(J\cap N,\F_p)\geq 1$.
-By Proposition \ref{fgns}, there exists an open subgroup $V$ of $J$ containing $J\cap N$ such that for any open subgroup $U$ of $V$ containing $J\cap N$,
+\begin{proof} First observe that Corollary \ref{def2ns} implies $\df_p(G)=1$.
+Note also that by Proposition \ref{fgns} for any open subgroup $J$ of $G$ such that $\ochi_1(N\cap J,\F_p)\geq 0$ there exists an open subgroup $V$ of $J$ containing $J\cap N$ such that for any open subgroup $U$ of $V$ containing $J\cap N$,